spitch-oss/denormalizer/README.md

 * `--outfile`: File to which the output will be written.
 Defaults to `stdout`.
 * `--beam`: Beam size.
 Defaults to `5`.

-In addition, it provides the following option:
-* `--detokenize`: Detokenize output with Moses.

 ### 2.1 Example Usage